AdobeDocs/campaign-web.en/help/v8/email/content-components.md

 >[!CONTEXTUALHELP]
 >id="ac_content_components_fragment"
 >title="About Contents"
->abstract="Content components are empty content placeholders that you can use to create the layout of a fragment."
+>abstract="Content components are empty content placeholders that you can use to create the layout of a content fragment."

 >[!CONTEXTUALHELP]
 >id="ac_content_components_template"